 6.8 Curing — Arrangements shall be made to protect the fresh masonry against rapid dying and to cure the masonry.
 The masonry shall be cured after 4 to 12 h of construction and water shall be gently sprayed so as to avoid damage.
 All exposed surfaces of masonry shall be kept continuously moist for a minimum period of 21 days.

+6.9 Tests— Following tests should be conducted for assessing quality of masonry;

-6.9 Test — Permeability tests on masonry shall be carried out in accordance with' Draft Indian Standard Code of practicefor permeability test of masonry during and after construction) (under preparation).
-The impermeability to be aimed at shall be a water loss of not more than 0.5 1/min per square metre and 2.5 1/min per square metre of hole in the upstream impervious masonry portion and in the rest of the downstream portions respectively, when tested at a pressure equal to 1.75 times the expected maximum water head at that elevation.
+6.9.1 Permeability: Permeability tests on masonry shall be carried out in accordance with' Indian Standard Code of practices IS 11216, 1985 for permeability test of masonry dam (during and after construction) The standard of impermeability aimed at shall be a water loss of not more than 2.5 and 5 lugeons in the upstream and downstream portions of the dam respectively, when tested at a pressure equal to 1.75 times the expected maximum water head at that elevation.
 As water loss test' cannot be done at such high pressures when the masonry blocks are low and are under construction, it is suggested that the permeability tests could be carried out at a convenient pressure which would not cause disturbance to the masonry, Then, assuming a linear variation of water loss with respect to pressure applied, the loss that would result for the ultimate water pressure could be interpreted.
+The values of water loss obtained from the test are the overall value of masonry including loss into cracks joints, etc. It provides an approximate estimate of the possible leakage that may take place through specific zones of masonry.
+76 mm dia test holes should be drilled with rotary diamond drill on the built up masonry after 28 days curing and hardening.
 If the test results indicate water loss greater than specified values, remedial measures in the form of additional drilling and grouting should be done and confirmatory tests carried out.